-- 23. The proposed dwellings are positioned to face the highway and would be set back a similar distance from it as the dwellings to the north of the site.
-They would be set within plots that are of similar size to other plots in the locality, whilst the dwelling to plot ratio would be acceptable with adequate space for parking and private amenity.
-As a result they would form a continual line of development in a logical pattern that reflects the pattern of development in the vicinity of the site, whilst creating an element of active frontage in this location. - 24.
-Space for landscaping would exist along the site frontage, which would allow for a soft edge to be created reflective of local character.
-No details of landscaping have been provided at present, however, this will be an important element in determining the final details of the scheme to ensure that the development blends in with the rural character of the location, where native hedgerows and trees to frontages are characteristic.
-It would be expected that existing trees and hedgerow species are retained where possible to help the development to blend into the surroundings.
-It is, therefore, recommended that a condition be attached to any grant of planning permission requiring a detailed landscape scheme to be submitted. - 25.
-The dwellings themselves would be detached two storey properties with accommodation in the roof space.
-They would be relatively tall in height, however, they are of a typically domestic scale and are reflective of other such examples in the wider locality, where there is a range of dwelling types and design styles.
+- 28. The dwellings themselves would be detached two storey properties with no accommodation in the roof space following the reduction in ridge height from the previous scheme.
+They would be of a height reflective of the dwellings to the north of the site and other such examples in the wider locality, where a range of dwelling types and design styles are evident.
 As the dwellings would be set back within the site approximately 10m from the highway they would not be overly imposing, whilst landscaping would help to filter views of the site.
-The dwellings would be faced in brick with roofs laid in slates.
-This would reflect local character and would provide a suitable finish.
+The dwellings would be faced in brick with roofs laid in slates or grey tile.
+This would reflect local character and would provide a suitable finish subject to the provision of final details.
 The dwellings would comprise front gables, canopy porches, chimney stacks, stone heads and cills and brickwork detailing.
 These features would add interest and would reflect some local design characteristics.
-Their appearance would be appropriate in the context of the site. - 26.
+Whilst they would not replicate the design of the adjacent dwellings on either side of the site, they would add further variety to an already eclectic street scene in this location.
+Their appearance would, therefore, be appropriate in the context of the site. - 29.
 The existing outbuilding to the south west of the site would be converted to form a gatehouse with vehicular access passing through the centre.
 This would provide storage serving plot 2.
 The gatehouse would be converted using the existing materials and would incorporate gates and a decorative clock tower.
 This would provide an entrance feature and sense of arrival to the dwelling a plot 2.
-It would be a focal point on Blue Stone Lane travelling east and would result in a visually attractive feature in the street scape.
+It would be a focal point on Blue Stone Lane travelling east and would result in a feature of interest within the street scape.
 A new garage would be added to the front of plot 1.
 This would be a simple design with materials and some features that match the dwelling, which is appropriate.
-The position to the front is not uncommon in this area, and it would significantly less prominent than the gatehouse as it would be set behind the landscaped frontage. - 27.
-Overall the proposed development would not have a significantly detrimental impact on the surrounding area by virtue of its density, siting, layout, building to plot ratio, height, scale and massing, design, orientation and use of materials in line with policy BNE1 of the Chorley Local Plan 2012-2026.
+The position to the front is not uncommon in this area, and it would significantly less prominent than the gatehouse as it would be set behind the landscaped frontage. - 30.
+Overall, the proposed development would not have a significantly detrimental impact on the surrounding area by virtue of its density, siting, layout, building to plot ratio, height, scale and massing, design, orientation and use of materials in line with policy BNE1 of the Chorley Local Plan 2012-2026.